 |

-He taught a section of COMP 3240 - Discrete Structures in Spring 2023, and is currently teaching two sections of COMP 2240 - Discrete Structures in Spring 2025 (COMP 3240 was renumbered as COMP 2240).
+He taught a section of COMP 3240 - Discrete Structures in Spring 2023, and two sections of COMP 2240 - Discrete Structures in Spring 2025 (COMP 3240 was renumbered as COMP 2240).

 He co-taught with Dr. Drew Springall a two-course sequence on Artificial Intelligence for Security (AI4Sec).
 The first course is COMP 5970/6970 - AI4Sec-Foundations.
 The second course is COMP 7800 - AI4Sec-Research & Development.
 The last offering in this course sequence was COMP 5970/6970 in Spring 2024.